-- Violent language or images. - Images or language depicting drugs or alcohol (or any illegal item or activity). - Hate speech, profanity, pornography. - Images or language that creates a hostile or intimidating environment based on any protected class or consistently marginalized groups. - Tube tops - Swimsuits - Accessories that could be considered dangerous or could be used as a weapon. - Any item that obscures the face (except as a religious observance or according to health and safety guidelines).
+- Violent language or images. - Images or language depicting drugs or alcohol (or any illegal item or activity). - Hate speech, profanity, pornography. - Images or language that creates a hostile or intimidating environment. - Swimsuits - Accessories that could be considered dangerous or could be used as a weapon. - Any item that obscures the face (except as a religious observance or according to health and safety guidelines). - \No student should be affected by dress code enforcement because of racial identity, sex assigned at birth, gender identity or expression, sexual orientation, ethnicity, cultural or religious identity, household income, body size/type, or body maturity.